vanchisen/Deep-Reinforcement-Learning-CFD/README.md

 # tar xzvf Nektar_DRL.tar.gz
 # tar xzvf DRL.tar.gz

-After extracint, there is a ReadMe.txt under Nektar_DRL/ that gives how to compile the spectral-element/Fourier CFD code DRL.tar.gz has all the DRL python code used in DRL training. xmlrpc is required.
+ReadMe.txt under Nektar_DRL/ gives how to compile the spectral-element/Fourier CFD code DRL.tar.gz has all the DRL python code used in DRL training. xmlrpc is required.